scikit-learn/enhancement_proposals/slep006.rst

 ^^^^^^^^^^^^^^^^^^

-We've been making it easier to build complex workflows with the ColumnTransformer and we expect it will find wide adoption.
+We've been making it easier to build complex workflows with the ``ColumnTransformer`` and we expect it will find wide adoption.
 However, using it results in very opaque models, even more so than before.

 We have a great usage example in the gallery that applies a classifier to the titanic data set.
-This is a very simple standard use case, but it still close to impossible to inspect the names of the features that went into the final estimator, for example to match this with the coefficients or feature importances.
+This is a very simple standard use case, but it is still close to impossible to inspect the names of the features that went into the final estimator, for example to match this with the coefficients or feature importances.